w3c/manifest/explainer.md

 TBW...

 ## Adding shortcuts
 Numerous operating systems grant native applications the ability to add menu items to the app icon itself.
 These often provide quick access to key tasks for an app.
 Typically, these are exposed via a right click, long tap, or a similar context menu-triggering action.
 For web applications, you can define a set of shortcuts to be exposed when the app is installed.
 Each shortcut item must have a name and a target URL.
-You may also include additional information, such as a shorter name, a description for the action, one or more icons, and parameters to be passed along to the target URL.
+You may also include additional information, such as a shorter name, a description for the action, and one or more icons.

 ```JSON
 "shortcuts": [